Kaiziferr/multiple_models/README.md

 ## OneVsRest
 The approach consists of transforming a multi-class classification problem into several binary classification problems by training a binary classifier for each class.
 To predict the class of a new instance, the probability or score of each classifier is calculated, and the class with the highest score is selected as the prediction.

+## OneVsOne
+It divides a multi-class classification into a binary classification problem for each pair of classes.
+Since the model is trained for each pair of classes, it can better handle class imbalances between different pairs, which can improve accuracy and the handling of minority classes.